Akhrik Tsveiba

-Akhrik Sokratovich Tsveiba (Ахрик Сократович Цвейба; born 10 September 1966) is a former Soviet association footballer.
+Akhrik Sokratovich Tsveiba (Ахрик Сократович Цвейба; born 10 September 1966) is a former professional footballer.
+At international level, he represented Soviet Union, CIS, Ukraine and Russia national teams.

-Career
+Club career

+Born in Gudauta, Tsveiba began playing youth football with local side M. Chachba.
+He played as a defender for Dinamo Sukhumi, SKA-Khabarovsk, Dinamo Tbilisi and Dynamo Kyiv, appearing in 123 Soviet league matches.
+Tsveiba won the 1990 Soviet Top League with Dynamo and was awarded Master of Sports of the USSR.

-Tsveiba started his career at FC Dinamo Sukhumi before playing regularly for FC Dinamo Tbilisi.
-In 1990, he left for FC Dynamo Kyiv, where he was nominated by Ukraine.
+Tsveiba started his career at Dinamo Sukhumi before playing regularly for Dinamo Tbilisi.
+In 1990, he left for Dynamo Kyiv, where he was nominated by the Ukraine national team.
 He then played briefly in Russia before signing with Gamba Osaka.
-He returned to Russia for FC Alania Vladikavkaz, where he was nominated by Russia.
+He returned to Russia for Alania Vladikavkaz, where he was nominated by the Russia national team.
 Tsveiba left for the Chinese team Shanghai Pudong, before spending his late career with the Russian teams Uralan Elista and Dynamo Moscow.

-In 2009, he was part of the Russian squad that won the 2009 Legends Cup.
+In 2009, he was part of the Russia national team squad that won the 2009 Legends Cup.

 International career

-He was a non-playing squad member at the 1990 FIFA World Cup for the Soviet Union, and at Euro 1992 for the CIS.
+Tsveiba was a non-playing squad member at the 1990 FIFA World Cup for the Soviet Union, and at Euro 1992 for the CIS.
 Tsveiba played for the Ukraine national team against Hungary in a friendly match in August 1992.

 He changed his allegiance to Russia in 1998 FIFA World Cup qualification.

 Post-playing career

-He worked as a scout with FC Dynamo Moscow when the club was managed by Stanislav Cherchesov from 2014 to 2015.
+Tsveiba worked as a scout with Dynamo Moscow when the club was managed by Stanislav Cherchesov from 2014 to 2015.